rayburgemeestre/webcam-virtual-background/README.md

 # Linux Virtual Background Webcam

-This project is not very polished, as it was originally a sandbox just for myself.
+This project is not fully polished, as it was originally a sandbox just for myself.
 I created this about a year ago, but there doesn't really seem to be any Linux software that provides background blurring in an easy-to-use fashion, so hopefully this project can fulfill that niche.
 Pull Requests are welcome.